pudly/schmopera-hugo/content/articles/in-review-mdea-undone.md

 date = "2015-05-27T09:04:00-04:00"
 lastmod = "2015-06-03T16:47:00-04:00"
 publishDate = "2015-05-27T10:20:00-04:00"
-short_description = "I went with Greg last night to see M'dea Undone, Tapestry Opera's much-anticipated world premiere by composer John Harris and librettist Marjorie Chan.
-The short version of this review is that I loved, loved it, and it was one of the most integrated nights out at the opera I'd experienced." slug = "in-review-mdea-undone" title = "In review: M&#039;dea Undone"
+short_description = "I went with Greg last night to see M&#039;dea Undone, Tapestry Opera&#039;s much-anticipated world premiere by composer John Harris and librettist Marjorie Chan.
+The short version of this review is that I loved, loved it, and it was one of the most integrated nights out at the opera I&#039;d experienced." slug = "in-review-mdea-undone" title = "In review: M&#039;dea Undone"
 +++